wellyshen/react-cool-form/README.md

 ## [Docs](https://react-cool-form.netlify.app)

-See the documentation at [react-cool-form.netlify.app](https://react-cool-form.netlify.app) for more information about using `react-cool-form`!
+See the documentation at [react-cool-form.netlify.app](https://react-cool-form.netlify.app) for more information about using React Cool Form!

 Frequently viewed docs: